aammd/MS_computational_ecology_opinion/compecol.md

 a certain degree of stochasticity [@zhan10cea; @zhan12ceg].
 Second, it understands that data are the final arbiter of any simulation or model [@petr12cee]; this favours the use of data-driven approaches and analyses [@beau10abc].
+On this point, computational approaches differ greatly from modelling, that can often function on their own.
 Finally, it accepts that some ecological systems are too complex to be formulated in mathematical or programmatic terms [@pasc05cec]; the use of conceptual, or "toy" models, as long as they can be confronted to empirical data, is preferable to "abusing" mathematics by describing the wrong mechanism well [@may04uam].
+By contrast, modelling approaches are by construction limited to problems that can be expressed in mathematical terms.

 Ecology as a whole (and community ecology in particular) circumvented the problem of model and data mismatch by investing in the development and